Skip to main content

 Removing the Adjustment Where You Don’t Want It

-1. In the Layers panel, locate and click on the Smart Filters layer mask as illustrated below.
-The selection brackets around the mask thumbnail confirm your selection and indicate you're ready to edit the mask.
+1. As shown below, in the Layers panel, click on the Smart Filters layer mask.
+The brackets around it indicates the mask thumbnail is selected.

 hershey select smart filter